chris-peterson/kekiri/README.md

 # Kekiri
 A .NET framework that supports writing low-ceremony BDD tests using Gherkin language.

-Kekiri honors the conventions of the [cucumber language] (https://github.com/cucumber/cucumber/wiki/Feature-Introduction)
+Kekiri honors the conventions of the [cucumber language](https://github.com/cucumber/cucumber/wiki/Feature-Introduction)

 ## Setup
+Kekiri targets `netstandard1.5`.
+To get started, be sure to have the latest [dotnet core](https://www.microsoft.com/net/core) tools.

 Select your Test running framework and install the appropriate package.

 ### NUnit